awsdocs/amazon-ec2-user-guide/doc_source/sharingamis-explicit.md

 AMIs are a regional resource\.
 Therefore, sharing an AMI makes it available in that region\.
 To make an AMI available in a different region, copy the AMI to the region and then share it\.
 For more information, see [Copying an AMI](CopyingAMIs.md)\.

+There is no limit to the number of AWS accounts with which an AMI can be shared\.

 **Note**
-If you are sharing an AMI containing a snapshot of an encrypted volume, see [Sharing an Amazon EBS Snapshot](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-modifying-snapshot-permissions.html) for restrictions that apply\.
+If you are sharing an AMI containing a snapshot of an encrypted volume, see [Sharing an Amazon EBS Snapshot](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-modifying-snapshot-permissions.html) for restrictions that apply\.

 ## Sharing an AMI \(Console\)<a name="sharingamis-console"></a>